Why Temperature Matters in G99 Reactive Power Capability Studies

 PQ capability at 30 degrees Celsius and 50 degrees Celsius compared against the reactive power requirement

-Reactive power capability is not determined by one item of equipment in isolation.
-It depends on how the overall plant performs as a system, including inverter capability, transformer thermal rating, internal network losses, voltage profile, and the margin available within the design.
+This is important because reactive power capability is not determined by one item of equipment in isolation.
+It depends on how the overall plant performs as a system, including the inverter capability, transformer thermal rating, internal network losses, voltage profile, and the margin available within the design.
+Where temperature has not been considered properly, a site may appear to have sufficient reactive capability on paper, but in practice the available headroom can reduce under more onerous operating conditions.

 Why identifying this early matters

 The benefit of identifying this early is that the project team still has practical options available.
-Those decisions are far better made during project development, when there is still flexibility in the design, than later when procurement and detailed design have already progressed.
+Depending on the project, mitigation could include:

-• Select equipment with better thermal performance.
+• selecting equipment with better thermal performance

-• Increase inverter numbers where appropriate.
+• increasing inverter numbers

-• Add reactive compensation equipment where appropriate.
+• adding reactive compensation equipment where appropriate

 More than a compliance exercise